peterkannam/peterkannam.github.io/README.md

 # Peter Kannam
 <img src="docs\assests\images\peterkannam_headshot.png" align="right" width="200px"/>

 Hello!
 I am a professional environmental geologist and data scientist working for TetraTech.
-The focus of my work has been applying statistical best practices to environmental datasets to aid government officals in public health and regulatory decision making.
+The focus of my work has been aiding government officals in public health and regulatory decision making through the use of technical instrumentation and by applying statistical best practices to environmental datasets.
 My CV can be found [here](https://peterkannam.github.io/docs/assests/Kannam_CV_Test.pdf).
-For an example of a project I have worked on, I suggest the [Chicago Environmental Justice Index](#project-highlight-chicago-environmental-justice-index): a composite indicator model that scores all the census tracts in Chicago using 28 indicators of environmental health.
-For an example of my code, I suggest  [`CompoisteIndicators.jl`](https://github.com/peterkannam/CompositeIndicators.jl?tab=readme-ov-file#compositeindicatorsjl): a package I wrote for the calculation and analysis of composite indicator models in [`Julia`](https://julialang.org/).

 I primarily support the following projects:

-- *Chicago Cumulative Impact Assessment; Data and Methods Working Group* for the Chicago Department of Public Health
+- [Chicago Environmental Justice Index](#project-highlight-chicago-environmental-justice-index) for the Chicago Department of Public Health: a composite indicator model that scores all the census tracts in Chicago using 28 indicators of environmental health
+   - I developed the code I wrote for this project into [`CompoisteIndicators.jl`](https://github.com/peterkannam/CompositeIndicators.jl?tab=readme-ov-file#compositeindicatorsjl): a dynamic [`Julia`](https://julialang.org/) package for the computation and senstivity analysis of composite indicator models that can be used by cities and groups undertaking similar efforts
-- *Superfund Technical Assessment and Response Team* for US EPA Region 5
+- [Superfund Technical Assessment and Response Team](https://www.epa.gov/east-palestine-oh-train-derailment) for US EPA Region 5
-- *Navajo Abandoned Uranium Mines; Response, Assessment, and Evaluation Services* for US EPA Region 9
+- [Navajo Abandoned Uranium Mines; Response, Assessment, and Evaluation Services](https://www.epa.gov/navajo-nation-uranium-cleanup) for US EPA Region 9
 <br clear="left"/>

 ## Professional Experience - Tetra Tech